knr1/ch.quantasy.iot.mqtt.gateway.tutorial/README.md

 ```
 ### How to access the new Micro-Service
 Now, you can choose your favorite programming language / environment (Node-Red works fine as well) and can access the Micro-Service...
-Sending a 'true' to the intent-topic:
+Sending a 'play: true' to the intent-topic:

 ```
-Tutorial/SimpleDice/<computerName>/I/play
+Tutorial/SimpleDice/<computerName>/I
 ```

 ... will make the service work.